What is this project?

 The website's interaction starts off with a short explanation of the website's goals and what users can find on it.
 Users can also use the header menu to navigate through the webpage.

 By hovering over the map, users can find out how to address non-binary genders in various languages and local dialects around the world.

 The website offers short definitions and explanations of common misconceptions about gender, sexuality, and their differences.

 This website also includes a resource locater, which displays nearby resources based on a user's chosen location.
 Users can use this interaction or more resources from the footer to seek help or support about gender identity.

 Brainstorming topics and connections

 This brainstorming was related to internet-inclusivity and problems related to digital diversity.
 This exercise made me specifically pinpoint the causes and solutions to certain social problems.
 The main things I focused on were integration and acceptance of cultural, gender, racial and financial diversity.
 The internet should be an open platform for all humans regardless of their backgrounds, and they should each have an equal voice among the public.
-I think this process helped me narrow down the cultural and gender-based aspect of inclusiveness, specifically creating online spaces which allow expression and education about diverse cultures and genders.
 One of the main issues I narrowed down was the fact that gender identification is not well-known in our communities.
 There should be platforms to educate people as to what each pronoun or identity means, hopefully leading to a more gender-inclusive environment.
 All of this can come under the big umbrella of social media and technology usage, which could be censored for offensive commenting, as an attempt to achieve equality.
-In the end, I think my project will be based on either cultural diversity, specifically with language barriers, or on gender identification with a focus on homophobia, awareness of pronouns, etc.
+In the end, I based my project on gender identification with a focus on homophobia, awareness of pronouns, etc.